-Whether you have general or specific questions about Horizon Europe and its calls for proposals, we are here to guide you and help you in finding the information you are looking for.
+Whether you have general or specific questions about Horizon Europe and its calls for proposals, we are here to guide you and help you find the information you need.

 Individual support

-Whether you have general or specific questions about Horizon Europe and its calls for proposals, we are here to guide you and help you in finding the information you are looking for.
+Whether you have general or specific questions about Horizon Europe and its calls for proposals, we are here to guide you and help you find the information you need.

 Support to the application team